 - Cabins with Bunkbeds and a Shared Bathroom: This option offers a realistic camp experience and enables participants to bond quickly.
 All single gender cabins have electricity, and ensuite bathrooms.
 We only assign bottom bunks, with the top bunks open for storage or those young at heart!

-- A new option that is literally across the street from our campus is a large 6 bedroom lodge with 2 shared bathrooms.
+- An option that is literally across the street from our campus is a large 6 bedroom lodge with 2 shared bathrooms.
 Each participant will have a private bedroom and a shared bathroom.
 These prized rooms are on a first come/first serve basis!

 Off Campus in a local B&B or Quaint Vermont Inn: Please book this option yourself.
 You will find an attachment with names and contact info here.